pycom/pycom-documentation/content/pylife/fwupdate/_index.md

 If your PyGo stops responding in PyLife, and doesn't display a charging symbol when placed on a suitable charger, it may have entered an error state.
 We have discovered a bug in the firmware the PyGos are shipped with where in unusual circumstances involving the GPS the PyGo can enter this state where it does not respond to external input.
 The immediate firmware update resolves this issue, but if you do encounter please do the following:
   1) Leave the PyGo off the charger until the battery is discharged (this may take a day or so, but will be much quicker if the battery is not fully charged)
-  2) Wake up the PyGo using a charger, either on a Qi compatible charger or by placing it in a charging cradle
+  2) Wake up the PyGo by placing it in a charging cradle
   3) Restart the update process.
 PyLife should prompt you to resume the update, and fix the issue.

 ## Manual firmware update from computer

 For most people, performing the firmware update through the app is the best option.
-However, it is possible to update through a computer if you have the USB cradle or your device is already in upgrade mode.
+However, it is possible to update through a computer using the USB cradle or your device is already in upgrade mode.

 If your device is not already in upgrade mode from a previous upgrade attempt, please install [Atom](https://docs.pycom.io/gettingstarted/software/atom/) or [Visual Studio Code](https://docs.pycom.io/gettingstarted/software/vscode/) and enter the REPL prompt in the Pymakr plugin.
 Alternatively you can use PuTTy or minicom as Terminal programs